beyondjs/uimport/readme.md

     cwd?: string,   // The working directory where the local NPM modules are installed temp?: string,  // A required folder to save temporary files.
 Default: join(cwd, '.uimport/temp') cache?: string, // Bundles are saved in cache.
 Default: join(cwd, '.uimport/cache');
-    dependencies?: boolean // Build the dependencies of the bundle }
+    dependencies?: boolean // Build the dependencies of the bundle or not }
 ```